dojo/docs/shrinksafe/index.rst

 ShrinkSafe comes bundled with the ``-src`` releases of the Dojo Toolkit in the folder ``util/shrinksafe/``.
 Alternately, you can download ShrinkSafe standalone from `http://download.dojotoolkit.org <http://download.dojotoolkit.org/current-stable/>`_ by selecting the ``-shrinksafe`` archive.

 In versions prior to Dojo 1.3, ShrinkSafe was bundled into Rhino by way of patch, and shipped as ``custom_rhino.jar``.
-In newer versions, ShrinkSafe has been extracted into it's own .jar which utilizes a vanilla Rhino jar: ``js.jar``
+In newer versions, ShrinkSafe has been extracted into it's own .jar which utilizes a vanilla Rhino jar: ``js.jar`` and ``shrinksafe.jar``

 =====
 Usage